wise-coders/cassandra-jdbc-driver/README.md

 * `awssecretname`: The name of the secret were is your password stored in.

+* `awssecretkey`: The key of the secret used to get a password from your secret.

 To authenticate in AWS, the driver uses the DefaultCredentialsProviderChain.
 To know more about it, refer to [AWS DefaultCredentialsProvider documentation](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html).